What is the Breast Cancer Wellness Clinic?

 • Discussions of potential late-onset side effects

-• Referrals to other healthcare professionals such as psychologists, exercise physiologists, lymphoedema trained therapists, are facilitated as needed
+• Referrals to other healthcare professionals such as psychologists, exercise physiologists and lymphoedema-trained therapists, as needed

 How often will a patient see the team at the Breast Cancer Wellness Clinic?

-How frequently each patient meets with the Breast Cancer Wellness Clinic team depends on their individual needs.
-In general, they meet at 3–6 weeks, 3 months, 6 months, 12 months then annually post-treatment for five years.
+The frequency of visits to the Breast Cancer Wellness Clinic depends on each patient’s individual needs.
+In general, patients are seen at 3–6 weeks, 3 months, 6 months, 12 months, and then annually for up to five years post-treatment.